msymeonides/Migrate3D/README.md

 ### Contacts (minus dividing):

 Contacts are analyzed for daughter cells resulting from mitosis (which do not represent true cell-cell contacts) and filtered out accordingly.
 A pair of daughter cells is detected when two cells in contact have Object IDs that differ exactly by 1.
 This requires manual renumbering of known daughter cells to have Object IDs that differ by 1, and there is a (remote) possibility of missing some true contacts where the Object IDs happen to differ by 1 but were not daughter cells resulting from the same mitosis.
 Manual spot-checking of contacts is recommended.
+This filter can be disabled in the GUI, in which case this results sheet will be ommitted.

 ### Contacts (minus dead):

 Utilizes the "Maximum arrest coefficient" tunable variable to filter out contacts that involve "dead" or non-motile cells based on their Arrest Coefficient.
+This filter is applied after the Contacts (minus dividing) filter.

 ### Contacts Summary: